-Physically connect the drive to the network (or directly to the PC).
-There are 2 RJ45 connectors on the drive labeled COM1 and COM2.
+Physically connect the motor to the network (or directly to the PC).
+There are 2 Ethernet connectors on the motor labeled COM1 and COM2.

-- For Ethernet Motor configuration and programming, Please use port "COM1" on the motor only. - If the Ethernet network is connected in a daisy-chain fashion, the connection should be from Motor#1 COM2 to Motor#2 COM1, Motor#2 COM2 to Motor#3 COM1 and so on. - If using a router or hub on the network, the connection should be from the router or hub to the drive.
-Only COM1 port on the drive can be used, but take care to not connect to both COM ports as this may cause the communication to work incorrectly. - Set the drive's IP address - Set the appropriate networking properties on the PC
+- For Ethernet Motor configuration and programming, Please use port "COM1 " on the motor only.

+- If the Ethernet network is connected in a daisy-chain fashion, the connection should be from motor#1 COM2 to motor#2 COM1, motor#2 COM2 to motor#3 COM1 and so on.

+- If using a router or hub on the network, the connection should be from the router or hub to the motor.
+Only COM1 port on the drive can be used, but take care to not connect to both COM ports as this may cause the communication to work incorrectly.

+- Set the motor's IP address - Set the appropriate networking properties on the PC